 J-1 Exchange Visitor Visa

 The J-1 Exchange Visitor Visa is primarily for students who want to study on an exchange program.
 The J1 Visa is also usually chosen by working professionals on an exchange program.
 Hence the name Exchange Visitor Visa.
 The period involved for study, with J1 Visa, would be up to 10 months.
-This would mainly benefit the students interested in some research or fellowship, which is a short term one.
+This would mainly benefit the students interested in some research or fellowship, a short term one.

 M-1 Vocational/ Non-Academic Student Visa

 The M1 Visa is a type of student visa which is purely for vocational purposes.
 The application process is just as similar to the F1 Visa.
 The only difference is, M1 visas are time-stamped, and students cannot overstay their visit.
-M-1 Visas apply to someone who wishes to engage in non-academic studies like the vocational training for career prospects.
+M-1 Visas apply to someone who wishes to engage in non-academic studies like vocational training for career prospects.

 Let's get to the visa application process in detail.

 1. Apply to the Student and Exchange Visitor Program (SEVP) approved institution in the US six to twelve months before your studies in the US.

 2. Pay the Student and Exchange Visitor Information System (SEVIS) fee.

 3. Complete filling in the US student visa application form along with a recent photograph.